-Effective January 1, 2025, Singapore will implement a minimum tax rate of 15% for multinational enterprises (MNEs) with consolidated annual revenues of at least €750 million.
-This measure aligns with the global Base Erosion and Profit Shifting (BEPS) 2.0 initiative led by the Organisation for Economic Co-operation and Development (OECD), which seeks to ensure fairer taxation internationally.
+As of January 1, 2025, Singapore will implement a minimum 15% tax rate for multinational enterprises (MNEs) with consolidated annual revenues of at least €750 million.
+This measure aligns with the global Base Erosion and Profit Shifting (BEPS) 2.0 initiative led by the Organization for Economic Co-operation and Development (OECD), which aims to ensure fairer taxation internationally.

-Prior to this reform, Singapore offered a corporate tax rate of 17%, the lowest among ASEAN member countries.
+Before this reform, Singapore offered a 17% corporate tax rate, the lowest among ASEAN member countries.
 In addition, through various tax incentives, multinationals could further reduce their effective tax burden.
-However, with the introduction of BEPS 2.0, these tax planning strategies will need to be adjusted to comply with the new global minimum rate.
+Conversely, due to the introduction of BEPS 2.0, these tax planning strategies must be adjusted to comply with the new global minimum rate.

 Implications for multinationals

-The adoption of this minimum rate means that multinationals will need to review and possibly restructure their tax and operational strategies in Singapore.
-It will be essential to demonstrate a substantial economic presence in the country, including retaining local staff, undertaking significant research and development activities, and making relevant capital investments.
+Adopting this minimum rate means that multinationals must review and possibly restructure their tax and operational strategies in Singapore.
+Demonstrating a substantial economic presence in the country will be essential, including maintaining a local workforce, performing significant research and development activities, and making important capital investments.
 In addition, increased compliance costs are anticipated due to new reporting and documentation obligations.

-The implementation of BEPS 2.0 and the new tax rate in Singapore will also influence Transfer Pricing for multinationals.
-Companies will need to ensure that intra-group transactions reflect market value and are supported by real economic substance, thus avoiding tax adjustments and penalties.
+The implementation of BEPS 2.0 and the new tax rate in Singapore will also affect Transfer Pricing for multinationals.
+Companies must ensure that intra-group transactions reflect market value and are supported by real economic substance, thus avoiding tax adjustments and penalties.
 Proper documentation and a Transfer Pricing strategy aligned with the new regulations will be crucial for tax compliance.

-In response to these changes, the Singapore government is re-evaluating its tax incentives.
-A transition to non-tax benefits, such as subsidies and sector-specific support, is expected to continue to attract foreign investment and encourage high value-added economic activities.
+In response to these changes, the Singapore government is re-evaluating its tax incentives, expecting a transition to non-tax benefits, such as subsidies and sector-specific support, to continue to attract foreign investment and encourage high-value-added economic activities.

 Conclusion

-The introduction of a 15% minimum tax rate in Singapore represents a significant change in the tax landscape.
-It is critical for companies to evaluate how these changes affect their operations and Transfer Pricing strategies in the region.
+Introducing a 15% minimum tax rate in Singapore significantly changes the tax landscape.
+Companies must evaluate the effects of these changes on their operations and Transfer Pricing strategies in the region.

 - Which companies are subject to the new 15% tax rate in Singapore?
 Multinationals with consolidated annual revenues of at least €750 million.

-- How does this measure affect existing tax incentives in Singapore?
-Incentives that reduced the effective rate may be restructured; the government is moving towards non-tax benefits.
+- What are the effects of this measure on tax incentives in Singapore?
+Incentives that reduced the effective rate before may be restructured; the government is moving towards non-tax benefits.

-- What should companies consider with respect to Transfer Pricing under these new regulations?
-They must ensure that the grouping reflects market value and is supported by real economic substance to comply with the regulations.
+- What should companies consider regarding Transfer Pricing under these new regulations?
+They must ensure that groupings reflect market value and are supported by real economic substance to comply with the regulations.

 Source: Asean Briefing